 Millions of us have set up direct debits to pay our energy bills monthly, but this can result in us overpaying during warmer months when we’re not using as much gas and electricity.

 If you think you might have a credit balance you could claim back, get in touch with your supplier and ask for a refund.
-Bear in mind however, that the current energy crisis may mean you end up very grateful for any credit balance you have, as energy costs are rising sharply.
+You can find contact details for energy suppliers here.
+Bear in mind however, that while energy bills remain high, this may mean you end up very grateful for any credit balance you have when the weather turns colder again.
 Read more in our article The energy bills crisis: what can you do about soaring costs?

 Who’s eligible?